-2012 2011
+2013 2012

 £'000 £'000

-Total income 38,782 37,255
+Total income 37,987 38,782

-Surplus before exceptional items 1,822 2,659
+Surplus before endowment transfers 921 1,822

-Surplus before exceptional items as a proportion of total income 5% 7%
+Surplus before endowment transfers as a proportion of total income 2.4% 4.7%

-Surplus after exceptional items 1,822 2,313

-Surplus after exceptional items as a proportion of total income 5% 6%

-The decrease in the surplus before exceptional items as a proportion of total income to 5% (2011: 7%) is largely the result of continued reductions in HEFCE funding per student FTE as well as completion of the Aim Higher funding stream in 2010/11.
-In addition there was a small reduction in NHS teaching contract income.
+The decrease in the surplus before endowment transfers as a proportion of total income is largely the result of continued reductions in HEFCE funding per student FTE.
 These reductions were anticipated within UCS' planned expenditure budgets for the year.